 Reprinted with permission of the author, Roger Scruton.

-Roger Scruton is visiting scholar at the American Enterprise Institute, Senior Research Fellow at Blackfriars Hall Oxford and visiting Research Professor in the Department of Philosophy at the University of St Andrews.
+Roger Scruton is a philosopher, public commentator and author of over 40 books.
+He engages in contemporary political and cultural debates from the standpoint of a conservative thinker and is well known as a powerful polemicist.
+He is a fellow at the Ethics and Public Policy Center in Washington and Professor at the University of Buckingham.
+He is also a fellow of the Royal Society of Literature and of the British Academy.
+He was recently appointed by the UK Government to the chair of a Parliamentary Commission on beauty in building.
+This article is republished from his website with permission.
 He is the author of Conservatism: An Invitation to the Great Tradition, On Human Nature, The Disappeared, Notes from Underground, The Face of God, The Uses of Pessimism: And the Danger of False Hope, Beauty, Understanding Music: Philosophy and Interpretation, I Drink therefore I am, Culture Counts: Faith and Feeling in a World Besieged, The Palgrave Macmillan Dictionary of Political Thought, News from Somewhere: On Settling,An Intelligent Person's Guide to Modern Culture, An Intelligent Person's Guide to Philosophy, Sexual Desire, The Aesthetics of Music, The West and the Rest: Globalization and the Terrorist Threat, Death-Devoted Heart: Sex and the Sacred in Wagner's Tristan and Isolde, A Political Philosphy, and Gentle Regrets: Thoughts from a Life.
 Roger Scruton is a member of the advisory board of the Catholic Education Resource Center.Copyright © 2007 Roger Scruton

 back to top